 It’s time to make sure women are informed about the interventions in birth.
 So that women can take more responsibility for their birthing process, to make sure they know what they’re doing and what’s happening to them at each stage.
 It’s also time to start thinking of mom and baby as a unit again.
 Throughout history, mom and baby have been seen as one—co-dependent and in sync—yet in Western cultures we’ve lost this sense of connectedness.
 Perhaps that’s why it’s so easy for doctors and mothers alike to avoid thinking about the side effects of many interventions.
 Not everyone will have or even opt for a drug-free labour, but women should at least be given the knowledge of what is happening and what risks are associated with it so they can make informed decisions.

 [Note: Some have suggested the research is out of date.
-However, new research simply supports exactly what was written herein.
-For more recent studies, please see the following, until I get a chance to fully update the references list:
+However, new research supports exactly what was written herein.
+For more recent studies, please see the following:

 Anim-Somuah, M., Smyth, R.M.D., Howell, C.J., 2005.
 Epidural versus non-epidural or no analgesia in labor.
 Cochrane Database Syst Rev Issue 4, Art No.: CD000332.